-DevResults tracks two types of geographies :
+DevResults tracks two types of geographies:

-- Locations - Specific points on a map with GPS coordinates such as hospitals, schools, etc. - Locations can be added at any time by following the steps in the Add a Location page - Administrative Divisions - Shapes or areas such as districts, provinces, states, etc., are loaded into your site via KML file - DevResults pre-loads your site with relevant shapes

-Changes to administrative divisions can generally only be made by providing us with a new KML file (see About KML Files and Add Map Overlays for more info)
+- Locations - Specific points on a map with GPS coordinates such as hospitals, schools, etc. - Locations can be added at any time by following the steps in the Add a Location page - Administrative Divisions - Shapes or areas such as districts, provinces, states, etc., are loaded into your site via KML file - DevResults pre-loads your site with relevant shapes - Changes to administrative divisions can generally only be made by providing us with a new KML file (see About KML Files and Add Map Overlays for more info)

-Indicators must be defined with a geographic reporting level.
+Indicators must be defined with a geographic disaggregation.

-Activities are assigned to the geographies where they report their indicators.
+Projects are assigned to the geographies where they report their indicators.

-For a user to successfully report data, their activity must have a geography that matches the indicator reporting levels assigned to that activity.
-For example, if Activity A reports on regional-level and provincial-level indicators, then Activity A must be assigned to at least one specific region and one specific province where it reports those indicators.
+For a user to successfully report data, their project must have a geography that matches the indicator geographic disaggregations assigned to that project.
+For example, if Project X reports on regional-level and provincial-level indicators, then Project X must be assigned to at least one specific region and one specific province where it reports those indicators.